Costa Favolosa Cruise Review

 Food

 The cruise had several buffets by the pool for lunch or at night.
 Most of the buffets were themed to the itinerary, such as paella when we were in Spain, Moroccan street food in Morocco, and so on.
-The head chef was always around the ship, making sure that the food was perfect, and he was really happy to talk to everyone.
+The head chef was always around the ship, ensuring the food was perfect, and he was really happy to talk to everyone.
 He also had a couple of presentations by the pool that were well-attended.

 The food on Costa is delicious, but the desserts are on another level!
 Every single dessert is incredibly beautiful, tasty, and very innovative.
+We had the Corporate Head Pastry Chef, Riccardo Belleara, making some unique desserts for this cruise.

-We had the Corporate Head Pastry Chef, Riccardo Belleara, and he was making some unique desserts specifically for this cruise.
-He also made a presentation on board on how to make some of them.
-During the presentation, he explained how he and his team are working on preparing desserts in a way that requires significantly less sugar but tastes just as good.
-And boy, did they ever!
 The food and the desserts were great, and somehow, we never gain weight whenever we go on a Costa cruise.
 And by the way, Riccardo, if you’re reading, congratulations on being recognized as one of the best pastry chefs in the world — that’s an incredible honor!

 Corporate head chef Riccardo Bellera